Year-Round Zesty Citrus Garden

 This September, atis is available at most fruit markets around the Philippines.
 I know most people associate atis with its custardy consistency.
 But I like to freeze fresh atis.
 Scooping out the smooth, creamy sweetness of frozen atis is second to none.

 As farmers harvest ripe atis fruits, the trees continue to sprout new shoots.
 New atis leaves unfurl.
 Young fruits ripen till the next harvest (Photo 1).
 Under the best conditions, atis carry on producing fruits from July to late November.
 Since September is part of the dry season, farmers continue to water and fertilize these precious ice cream trees.
+For detailed dessert garden designs, order my new Kitchen Garden design book.

 Photo 1.
 Atis fruit maturing in the Healing Present agroforest.
 (Photo by S. Suson)